Neurophilosophy: Rejections of fMRI

-Reverse Inference
+Reverse inference

-A different problematic methodological assumption within fMRI research is the use of reverse inference A reverse inference is when the activation of a brain region is used to infer the presence of a given cognitive process.
+A different problematic methodological assumption within fMRI research is the use of reverse inference.
+A reverse inference is when the activation of a brain region is used to infer the presence of a given cognitive process.
 Poldrack points out that the strength of this inference depends critically on the likelihood that a given task employs a given cognitive process and the likelihood of that pattern of brain activation given that cognitive process.
 In other words, the strength of reverse inference is based upon the selectivity of the task used as well as the selectivity of the brain region activation.

-A 2011 article published in the NY times has been heavily criticized for misusing reverse inference.
+A 2011 article published in the New York Times has been heavily criticized for misusing reverse inference.
 In the study, participants were shown pictures of their iPhones and the researchers measured activation of the insula.
 The researchers took insula activation as evidence of feelings of love and concluded that people loved their iPhones.
 Critics were quick to point out that the insula is not a very selective piece of cortex, and therefore not amenable to reverse inference.

-The Neuropsychologist Max Coltheart took the problems with reverse inference a step further and challenged neuroimagers to give one instance in which neuroimaging had informed psychological theory Coltheart takes the burden of proof to be an instance where the brain imaging data is consistent with one theory but inconsistent with another theory.
+The neuropsychologist Max Coltheart took the problems with reverse inference a step further and challenged neuroimagers to give one instance in which neuroimaging had informed psychological theory.
+Coltheart takes the burden of proof to be an instance where the brain imaging data is consistent with one theory but inconsistent with another theory.

 Roskies maintains that Coltheart's ultra cognitive position makes his challenge unwinnable.
 Since Coltheart maintains that the implementation of a cognitive state has no bearing on the function of that cognitive state, then it is impossible to find neuroimaging data that will be able to comment on psychological theories in the way Coltheart demands.
 Neuroimaging data will always be relegated to the lower level of implementation and be unable to selectively determine one or another cognitive theory.

 In a 2006 article, Richard Henson suggests that forward inference can be used to infer dissociation of function at the psychological level.
 He suggests that these kinds of inferences can be made when there is crossing activations between two task types in two brain regions and there is no change in activation in a mutual control region.

-Pure Insertion
+Pure insertion

-One final assumption worth mentioning is the assumption of pure insertion in fMRI.
+One final assumption is the assumption of pure insertion in fMRI.
 The assumption of pure insertion is the assumption that a single cognitive process can be inserted into another set of cognitive processes without affecting the functioning of the rest.
-For example, if you wanted to find the reading comprehension area of the brain, you might scan participants while they were presented with a word and while they were presented with a non-word (e.g. "Floob").
-If you infer that the resulting difference in brain pattern represents the regions of the brain involved in reading comprehension, you have assumed that these changes are not reflective of changes in task difficulty or differential recruitment between tasks.
+For example, to find the reading comprehension area of the brain, researchers might scan participants while they were presented with a word and while they were presented with a non-word (e.g. "Floob").
+If the researchers then infer that the resulting difference in brain pattern represents the regions of the brain involved in reading comprehension, they have assumed that these changes are not reflective of changes in task difficulty or differential recruitment between tasks.
 The term pure insertion was coined by Donders as a criticism of reaction time methods.